HaDuve/the-key-graphql/README.md

 ### `npm start`

-Manual testing (npm start) is required to check the login form and the sortable, lazy-loading list.
+Manual testing (npm start) is required to check the login form and the sortable, lazy-loading list.\

-Features:
+Testable Features:

-- Login form with validation
+- Login/Logout-Form with input validation
-- Sortable (Drag and Drop), Lazy-loading List
+- Sortable (Drag & Drop), Lazy-Loading list (logout to reset the list)

 ### `npm test`